 With any BPH surgery, there may be a slight risk of erection problems.
 However, men who have normal erections before surgery likely won’t have trouble afterward.

-The best treatment for an enlarged prostate is not the same for every man.
+The Best Surgical Treatment for an enlarged prostate is not the same for every man.
 Contact our office today to talk about the risks and benefits of each procedure.